-- 7) Parents must reinforce the importance of good school attendance and make every effort to send their child to school on a regular basis. - 8) The State Board of Education must develop policy that defines truancy in accordance with the State's compulsory attendance laws. - 9) The State Department of Education, working in accordance with State Board of Education Policy, must develop rules consistent with current "Adequate Yearly Progress" accountability as outlined in the Federal "No Child Left Behind" legislation. - 10) The School District must develop local policy that defines truancy in accordance with the State's compulsory attendance laws and subsequent State BOE policy and rules. - 11) The School District must work with each of their local schools in identifying causes and solutions for truancy. - 12) The School District must expect local schools to operate under the same, consistent student attendance expectations and procedures. - 13) The School District must implement procedures by which students may be adjudicated for truancy and/or parents may be investigated for educational neglect related to their child's school truancy. - 14) School Principals and leadership committees within the local school play a pivotal, primary role in improving student attendance by frequently communicating the expectations to students, parents and staff. - 15) Local schools must employ research-based "best practices" aimed at improving student attendance, and ultimately, raising the level of student achievement. - 16) Local schools must keep accurate data to reflect students; excused and unexcused absences, as well as tardies and early checkouts. - 17) The Chattooga County Attendance Review Team, consisting of but not limited to a School Administrator and/or School Social Worker, will only review/intervene in truancy cases that have involved documented unexcused absences, tardies and early checkouts. - 18) The School District will only submit truancy cases to the Juvenile/Magistrate Court following previously unsuccessful interventions.
+- 7) Parents must reinforce the importance of good school attendance and make every effort to send their child to school on a regular basis. - 8) The State Board of Education must develop policy that defines truancy in accordance with the State's compulsory attendance laws. - 9) The School District must develop local policy that defines truancy in accordance with the State's compulsory attendance laws and subsequent State BOE policy and rules. - 10) The School District must work with each of their local schools in identifying causes and solutions for truancy. - 11) The School District must expect local schools to operate under the same, consistent student attendance expectations and procedures. - 12) The School District must implement procedures by which students may be adjudicated for truancy and/or parents may be investigated for educational neglect related to their child's school truancy. - 13) School Principals and leadership committees within the local school play a pivotal, primary role in improving student attendance by frequently communicating the expectations to students, parents, and staff - 14) Local schools must employ research-based "best practices" aimed at improving student attendance, and ultimately, raising the level of student achievement. - 15) Local schools must keep accurate data to reflect students; excused and unexcused absences, as well as tardies and early checkouts. - 16) The Chattooga County Attendance Review Team, consisting of but not limited to a School Administrator and/or School Social Worker/Truancy Officer, will only review/intervene in truancy cases that have involved documented unexcused absences, tardies and early checkouts. - 17) The School District will only submit truancy cases to the Juvenile/Magistrate Court following previously unsuccessful interventions.